lemene/PECAT/README.md

 polish_map_options = -x map-ont -k19 -w10
 polish_cns_options =
 ```
+**Note:** For large genomes such as cattle, we strongly suggest adding the parameter `-f 0.005` or `-f 0.002` to `corr_rd2rd_options`, `corr0_rd2rd_options`, `corr1_rd2rd_options` and `align_rd2rd_options`.
+The parameter is passed to `minimap2`, which means to filter out top 0.005 or 0.002 fraction of repetitive minimizers.
+It outputs less candidate overlaps, which reduces disk usage and speeds up error correction step and assembling step.

 ### Step 2: Correct raw reads
 Correct the raw noisy reads using the following command: